- Introduction

 - You need to update the

-. - You also need to update the bathymetry depth in the
+rn_lat1dandrn_lon1din this namelist.
+Here we use the coordinates ofPAPA. - You also need to update the bathymetry depth in the

-.
+namusr_defnamelist innamelist_cfg.
 To make things easier, each site bathy depth is given with the coordinates.
 Here we adapt for the PAPA site:!----------------------------------------------------------------------- &namusr_def !
-C1D user defined namelist !----------------------------------------------------------------------- rn_bathy = 4290. ! depth in meters /
+C1D user defined namelist !----------------------------------------------------------------------- rn_bathy = 4290. ! depth in meters / - Then, you need to extract forcings and initial conditions. in your running dir you'll find subset_init_forcing.sh

 Run this script by specifying the

-indices to extract :./subset_init_forcing.sh ${i} ${j} ## for example, to extract what we need for the PAPA site, type : ./subset_init_forcing.sh 142 262
+iandjindices to extract :./subset_init_forcing.sh ${i} ${j} ## for example, to extract what we need for the PAPA site, type : ./subset_init_forcing.sh 142 262

 There, all should be ready.
 Then make sure